BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Detailed usage statistics

 When products are designed, product managers work with potential customers and users to discover what they value and what problems they need solved.
-The first time you get real feedback, though, is when that new feature is in production.
+The time you get real feedback, though, is when that feature is in production.
 You can learn more about the customers by sitting with them and watching them use the product, but that can be done only a couple times a year at best.
 At worst, like with mobile apps, it is nearly impossible.